kanduvisla/blipr/README.md

 - ABCD      : These are functional buttons, depending on the program
 - Shift 1   : This button can be used on the 16-pad, or ABCD pad to do 1 alternative action
 - Shift 2   : This button can be used to "zoom in" on 1 of the 16-pad or ABCD buttons to provide more options for that specific button (for example: extra options for a single step in the sequencer)
+- Shift 1+2 : Utilities
-- Shift 3   : Track Options + Utilities (copy / paste / etc)
+- Shift 3   : Track Options
 - Func      : This buttons is program-agnostic and provides overall operations (configuration / transport / midi / track & pattern selection, etc).
 It also doubles as a "back"-button when deeper in menu's

 ## global functionality: